vritvo/buffy_bot/tech_explanation.md

-# Technical Documentation
-## About the Slayerfest / Buffy Bot System
+# About the Slayerfest / Buffy Bot System

 Slayerfest is a fully automated conference made up of fully automated academic labs — staffed entirely by AI bots — dedicated to interpreting private conversations about Buffy the Vampire Slayer and turning them into "publishable" scholarship.